gruntwork-io/docs/docs/iac/getting-started/deploying-a-module.md

 aws lambda invoke --function-name $FUNCTION_NAME --output json lambda_output
 ```

-The lambda invoke command should return JSON blob in response with the StatusCode of 200 and the ExecutedVersion of $LATEST.
+The lambda `invoke` command should return a JSON blob in response with the StatusCode of 200 and the ExecutedVersion of `$LATEST`.
 ```sh
 {
     "StatusCode": 200,